-Jews normally did not talk to women in public and Jews did not deal with Samaritans because of animosity.
-The religion of the Samaritans was similar to Judaism except that they were more liberal.
+Jews normally did not talk to women in public and did not deal with Samaritans because of animosity.
+The religion of the Samaritans was similar to Judaism except they were more liberal.
 They accepted the Pentateuch, observed certain Jewish feasts, and longed for the coming of the Messiah.
 Yet, the Jews considered foreign the Samaritans’ religion.

 A Samaritan woman came to draw water while Jesus rested at Jacob’s well, and the Master addressed her: “give me to drink.”
 Meanwhile the disciples had gone into the city to buy food.
 Jews did not eat food produced or handled by Samaritans, but perhaps the disciples were influenced by Jesus’ kindly acceptance of every human being.

 The woman replied to Jesus: “How is it that you, a Jew, asks a drink to me, a Samaritan woman?”
 Christ said: “if you knew the gift of God, and who it is that says to you, give me to drink, you would have asked of him, and he would have given you living water.”
 The woman continued: “where will you get that living water?”
-The Lord pointed out that the water was the eternal salvation.
+The Lord indicated the water was the eternal salvation.

 The inquisitive Samaritan has concluded that Jesus was a prophet, in the Samaritan mind, the Messiah.
-She introduces the topic directly: “I know that the Messiah, Christ, is coming; when he comes, he will declare all things to us.”
+She introduces the topic directly: “I know the Messiah, Christ, is coming; when he comes, he will declare all things to us.”
 This woman believed in the Messiah, a teacher, not a military conqueror, who was yet to arrive.
 Jesus simply said to her: “I, the very one speaking to you, am he.”
 The disciples returned from the city and were amazed to discover Jesus “speaking” to the woman.

 The following biblical passage relates Christ’s dialogue with the Samaritan Woman: